LoRexxar/CVE_Request/web port mul vuls before v1.19.1/web port mul vuls before v1.19.1.md

 ---

-# Reflective xss  in /access/setup?type-conn
+# Stored xss  in /access/setup?type-conn

 in /access/setup?type-conn, in connection name，parameter name will be injected into HTML content with out any filter